hugohabel/amelia-start-page/CODING_STANDARDS.md

     `// Styles`
 * Use `index.ts` to export the main functionality/components from each file, in order to avoid repeating names on the imports.
 * Always use named exports over default exports.

+### Storybook

+* Add stories for the blocks of functionality that require it.
+Most of the times, it will be for everything that's under the `modules` directory.
+* The name of the stories should be the same as the component, plus the `.stories.tsx` suffix.